killerducky/learn-to-play-go.github.io/content/lessons/reward2.md

 **Still here, huh.
 Did you ask yourself why?**

 I wondered once myself.
 Still have no real idea :D. Is it fun?
 Sometimes.
 Other times it is painful.
 Constantly reminds us about our blatant imperfection.
-Certainly a humbling experience.
-But the people are kind.
-Friends in suffering maybe.
-And the top is not even in sight.
+Certainly a humbling experience but the people are kind.
+Friends in suffering perhaps.
+What's more, the top is not even in sight.

-And now that computers have shown us that there is a level of play even beyond what we imagined?
-You can safely assume that the top will be hidden in clouds forever.
-And yet we keep climbing.
+Now that computers have shown us that there is a level of play even beyond what we imagined?
+You can safely assume that the top will be hidden in clouds forever...and yet we keep climbing.

 ![Rage](/images/samurai.jpg)

-I am happy you joined us.
-And since you are doing so good, I have unlocked one very special technique for you.
+I am happy you joined us and since you are doing so well, I have unlocked one very special technique for you.